Olympic silver medalist Dan Bibby says he adopted a plant-based diet after discovering the environmental impact of meat.

 The meat industry regularly comes under fire due to its environmental impact.

-Animal agriculture accounts for at least 87 percent of annual greenhouse gas emissions, according to a new report by a vegan organization.
+Animal agriculture accounts for at least 14.5 percent of global greenhouse gas emissions.